 There are 4 main methods to ensure correct installation

 SoundAcoustics studio panels feature the patented “Staple T” staple gun channel for hidden stapling.
+No other acoustic panel on the market has this design innovation.
 This is allows for quick and simple installation on to plasterboard (gyprock) or any surface that will adequately hold a staple.
 A inexpensive staple gun can be bought from the large hardware chains for around $20.
 A better quality staple gun can be bought for around $50 (Rapid brand).
-Use at least 10mm staples and push the staple gun firmly into the staple channel compressing the foam and pull the trigger.
+Use 10mm staples and push the staple gun firmly into the staple channel compressing the foam and pull the trigger.
 Generally three staples per channel will hold the panels securely.
-The staple gun channels can also be used for other fasteners such as plaster nails, pins etc.
+The staple gun channels can also be used for other fasteners such as plaster nails, screws, pins etc.

 3M Command removable hook are a convenient way to install SoundAcoustics panels, as the ‘Staple T’ fixing channel makes this very simple.
 By making a small hole in the fixing channel the hook can then be inserted.
 We recommend at least 3 hooks per channel.

 Panels can be installed using water based builders adhesive such as Selleys water based Liquid Nails.
 Run a bead of adhesive around the perimeter of the panel approximately 40cm from the edge.
 When installing the ceiling panels use either water based builders adhesive or silicone.
 Put 9 dobs (about 20 cent size) around the perimeter of the panels and then fix straight to the ceiling.

 Fixing panels to 3mm MDF